ratioSolver/cocoGUI/coco-gui/README.md

 ## Usage

-To get started, create a new Vue project, if you don't have one yet.
+To get started, if you don't have one yet, create a new Vue project.

 ```bash
 npm create vue@latest